 - Total spent: R24,000

-- Estimated clicks: 5,000-6,000 over the year
+- Estimated clicks: 5,000 to 6,000 over the year

 - Traffic after stopping ads: Zero